Contents

 • Omnichannel support including phone

-• Tight integration with the Freshworks product suite
+• Integration with the broader Freshworks suite

 4. Gorgias